How To Convert A Shed Into A DIY Goat Barn

 All of our minerals and feed is stored in very sturdy containers or bins.
 This is just another step I take to keep rodents, chickens, and goats out of my feed.

-We live in a very wet area so keeping goats here is a bit tricky but not impossible.
+We live in a very wet area, so keeping goats here is a bit tricky, meaning we need to take extra precautions to keep them healthy.
 I learned quite quickly that letting my goats onto a wet pasture is a big No-No. For that reason, we have an enclosed small outside section that can be opened up to the main pasture.

 This gives my goats access to fresh air and the sun without being on wet grass.
 To help even further, we have a layer of gravel down that keeps the water away from our goat’s hooves.
 Not too easy to keep clean, but our goat’s hooves are in much better shape, so it is a good tradeoff for where we live.